w3c/wai-website/pages/about/groups/agwg.md

 {% include_cached toc.html type="end" %}
 {:/}

+## Mission

+The mission of the AG Working Group is to develop and maintain specifications for making web content accessible to people with disabilities, along with support materials for implementing the Web Content Accessibility Guidelines (WCAG).

 ## Charter

-The AG Working Group is chartered until 31 October 2025.

 To learn about the group’s focus, scope and deliverables, see the [AG Working Group Charter](https://www.w3.org/WAI/GL/charter).